spectral-cockpit/specprepper/README.md

 Preprocessing methods in spectroscopy modeling are mostly empirical.

-The goal of {specprepper} is to wrap different signal processing methods.
+The goal of {specprepper} is to wrap different signal processing methods and make them more accessible.
 It features a recipe-like interface, which also makes it possible to chain different methods in sequence.